College basketball: WNCC women's team gets road victory over Lamar Community College

 People are also reading…

-WNCC, 14-8, will next be in action Monday, February 6 when they travel to Cheyenne, Wyoming to face Laramie County Community College at Story Gymnasium for a men’s and women’s doubleheader.
+WNCC, 14-8, will next be in action Monday, Feb.
+6, when they travel to Cheyenne to face Laramie County Community College at Story Gymnasium for a men’s and women’s doubleheader.

 Lamar 78,